Tour the Popular Zoo and Aquarium Together! A Luxurious Trip

 Asahiyama Zoo

-Seasonal events are also attractive.
-The “Night Zoo,” held only during the Obon season, is a summer tradition that is open at night.
-Visitors can watch animals sleeping, see nocturnal birds of prey in action, and even hear wolves howling.
-During the “Penguin Walk,” held in the winter when there is snow on the ground, you can see the adorable penguins waddling freely along an unfenced course.
+Seasonal events are also appealing.
+The "Night Zoo," held only during the Bon Festival period in summer, is a summer tradition where the zoo stays open at night.
+You might see animals sleeping, nocturnal birds of prey actively moving, and even hear the howling of wolves.
+During the winter snowfall, the "Penguin Walk" offers a charming sight of penguins waddling freely along a course without fences.

 - Address